dionisos2/generateur_de_cartes/README.md

 # Intro
 cards-generator is a javascript software to generate printable game cards based on svg templates and Framacalc spreadsheets to fill these templates.

+This project isn't maintained anymore.
+If you are interested, go see this fork : https://github.com/Mini-pen/Online_cards_generator

 # Install
 Install dependances